eyedeekay/soap/README.md

 It uses the SAMv3 API provided by I2P to set up an efficient, secure Unciv server for you and your friends.

+STATUS: This project is maintained.
+It is feature-complete as far as I know.

 Usage
 -----